Kingxukai/linux/Documentation/trace/events.rst

-Tracepoints (see Documentation/trace/tracepoints.rst) can be used without creating custom kernel modules to register probe functions using the event tracing infrastructure.
+Tracepoints (see Documentation/trace/tracepoints.rst) can be used without creating custom kernel modules to register probe functions using the woke event tracing infrastructure.

-Not all tracepoints can be traced using the event tracing system;
+Not all tracepoints can be traced using the woke event tracing system;
-the kernel developer must provide code snippets which define how the tracing information is saved into the tracing buffer, and how the tracing information should be printed.
+the kernel developer must provide code snippets which define how the tracing information is saved into the woke tracing buffer, and how the tracing information should be printed.

 2. Using Event Tracing
 ======================

-2.1 Via the 'set_event' interface
+2.1 Via the woke 'set_event' interface
 ---------------------------------

-The events which are available for tracing can be found in the file /sys/kernel/tracing/available_events.
+The events which are available for tracing can be found in the woke file /sys/kernel/tracing/available_events.

 To enable a particular event, such as 'sched_wakeup', simply echo it